Last Lunge by Bitter-Ender Troops

 |The destruction of Kampfgruppe Peiper.|

 "It's so long ago now.
 Even I don't know the truth.
 If I had ever known it, I have long forgotten it.
-All I knew is that I took the blame as a good CO should and was punished accordingly."Some would like to place Peiper miles away throughout the entire incident and having nothing to do with it.
-That would make no sense.
-Peiper was advancing at the head of his column and was in total command throughout the operation.
-He had just left the massacre site when it took place.
-If his men did something in his extremely disciplined unit, it was with the understanding that Peiper wanted it that way.
+All I knew is that I took the blame as a good CO should and was punished accordingly."Some accounts place Peiper miles away throughout the entire incident and having nothing to do with it.
+However, the court found placed Peiper at the head of the column and in control of what took place.
+Found guilty and sentenced to death, Peiper was in prison for about a decade and was extremely lucky not to be hanged.

 |A Panther commander of the Kampfgruppe Peiper urges some prisoners out of his path as he negotiates the narrow village street of Stoumont, Belgium, on 19 December 1944.|